Town-of-Impostors/TownOfImpostors/README.md

 # Town Of Impostors
-Town Of Impostors Mod is an Among Us modification for Windows, which adds new classes and abilities to the game.
-This mod **can be used in public servers**.
+Town Of Impostors Mod is an Among Us modification for Windows.
+This mod aims to add new classes and abilities to the game to enhance the gameplay.
+It can also **be used in public servers**.

+More classes and abilities will be added in future versions.

 <img src="Pics/TownOfImpostors-Sheriff.PNG" width="300"></img>
 <img src="Pics/TownOfImpostors-Doctor.PNG" width="300"></img>